kmcphail/SpatialDB/Report.md

 	 Wood County Forest                             | WI    | 89.32880702701
 	(10 rows)

-Given the complexity of the above query, we created a function that outputs the same information but allows the user to enter simpler criteria.
+Given the complexity of the above query, we created a function that outputs the same information but simplifies criteria entered by the user.

 	CREATE FUNCTION "ebd"."NewProc"(float8, float8, varchar, int4)
   	RETURNS SETOF "ebd"."_near_pa" AS $BODY$SELECT